gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 The QM judges responses to queries of the synonymous quizzer-selected subtype correct should the responses contain all words of the reply and any words of the prompt the QM did not at least partially speak.
 The QM accepts as equivalent to the original word from the text:

-- Any synonym of that word from the material’s thesaurus with a verity level **of at least 1** or any associated antecedent of a pronoun, but not any other pronoun
+- Any synonym of that word or phrase from the material’s thesaurus with a verity level **of at least 1**
+- Any associated antecedent of a pronoun, but not any other pronoun
 - Any word that is a conjugation, alternate tense, or alternate singular versus plural word of an otherwise acceptable word

 The QM ignores articles and prepositions.